janiec28/hello-world/README.md

-# hello-world
+# test-repo
-Introduction exercise

-I am a statistician trying to increase my understanding of data science.
+This is a test repo.